Velocity100/Electric-Field-Calculator-/README.md

-# E_and_B_Field_Plot
+# Electric Field Calculator
-Plots the electric and magnetic fields (separately) for arbitrary charge and current configurations respectively.
+Calculates the electric field components and magnitude for arbitrary charge contributions and user-defined coordinates.